 Enhancing Tuition Consultation with Students

-In the Spring of 2021, a working group of administrative and student leaders came together and developed a series of recommendations to build a robust, enhanced, engaged, transparent annual tuition consultation process at USask.
+In the spring of 2021, a working group of administrative and student leaders came together and developed a series of recommendations to build a robust, enhanced, engaged, and transparent annual tuition consultation process at USask.

 A pivotal action to enhance tuition consultation was the launch of a fall survey to collect student input on investments and disinvestments that are viewed to impact education quality, student supports, and student experience.
-A summary of responses is available in the Tuition Consultation Survey Results
+A summary of responses to the most recent survey, held in the fall of 2022, is available here.

 Tuition Planning and USask Finances